skandragon/ruby_data_sync/README.rst

    (master, client)
 #.
 Generate a list of deleted records.
 #.
 Master will transmit its version of the these lists to the client.
 #.
-Client will
+Client will delete any records which the master says are deleted.
+If there
+   are local modifications, it may log a conflict, but the record should still be deleted.
 #.
-For each new object (we have it, the remote does not) create an object.
+For each object the client has but the master does not, it should be
+   transmitted to the master.
 #.
-For each object on the remote but not local, request it.
+For each object the master has but the client does not, it should be
+   received from the master.
 #.
-For each object changed locally, but not remotely, transmit it.
+For each object changed on the master, but not on the client, receive
+   it.
 #.
-For each object changed on the remote, but not locally, receive it.
+For each object changed on the client but not on the master, transmit
+   it.
 #.
-For conflicts, use the last modified time of the two records,
+If a data item has been changed on both the master and the client, use
-   and log that there was a conflict.
+   the record with the most recently modified timestamp, and log that there was a conflict.

 ---------
 Copyright
 ---------

-Copyright |copy| 2014 Michael Graff.
+Copyright (c) 2014 Michael Graff.
 See LICENSE.txt for further details.